Entanglement thresholds for random induced states: Notation, background and the statement of the main theorem

 Similarly, we denote $\cD_0=\cD-\Id/n$ (in the sequel, we will use analogous notation also for other sets).
 The geometry of the sets $\cS$ and $\cD$ plays a central role in our argument.
 Estimates on some known geometric parameters associated to these convex bodies are gathered in Table \ref{table-radii}.

 The volume of $\cD$ was computed exactly in \cite{Zycz1} and it was noted in \cite{Sz1} that the mean width and the volume radius have the same order.
 The remarkable fact that $\cD$ and $\cS$ have the same inradius was proved in \cite{BarnumGurvits2002}.
 (An alternative argument is based on a dual formulation given in \cite{SzarekWerner2008}, a proof of which was provided by H.-J. Sommers, see \cite{OWR}.)
 Sharp bounds on the volume radius of $\cS$ were given in \cite{AS1} (the ratio $\vrad(\cS)/\vrad(\cD)$ is estimated in Theorem 1 in \cite{AS1}).
-The estimate for the mean width of $\cS$ does not appear explicitly in \cite{AS1} but follows from the argument, since the upper bound on the volume radius was obtained via Urysohn's inequality \eqref{urysohn}.
+The estimate for the mean width of $\cS$ does not appear explicitly in \cite{AS1}, but follows from the argument since the upper bound on the volume radius was obtained via Urysohn's inequality \eqref{urysohn}.
 Finally, the calculation of the outradii is easy: they are attained on pure states.
 Note that the inradii and the outradii of $\cD$ and $\cS$ are attained on balls centered at $\Id/n$, which is the only point invariant under isometries of each of these bodies.

-It is easily checked that $\cD_0(\C^n)^\circ = -n\cD_0(\C^n)$; this is a consequence of the fact that the cone of positive matrices is self-dual (cf. more general comments in the paragraph following \eqref{bounds}).
+It is easily checked that $\cD_0(\C^n)^\circ = -n\cD_0(\C^n)$ (we recall that the polar operation $^\circ$ is performed in the space $\Hzero$ of trace zero matrices).
+This is a consequence of the fact that the cone of positive matrices is self-dual (cf. more general comments in the second paragraph of Section \ref{section:estimate-s0}).
 We deduce immediately from Table \ref{table-radii} that the mean width of $\cD_0(\C^n)^\circ$ is of order $\sqrt{n}$.
-The situation is not so simple for $\cS$, and estimating the mean width of $\cS_0(\C^d \otimes \C^d)^\circ$ is the main technical difficulty in our argument.
+The situation is not so simple for $\cS$, and estimating the mean width of $\SEP(\C^d \otimes \C^d)^\circ$ is the main technical difficulty in our argument.